Main Content

 How is the housing market now in terms of the numbers?

-The market heated up in February, based on CRMLS data for Los Angeles, San Bernardino, Riverside, and Orange counties.
+The Southern California market stayed hot in March, based on CRMLS data for Los Angeles, San Bernardino, Riverside, and Orange counties.

 Prices: